 Jess is a book illustrator, graphic designer and videographer whose artistic skills made this project come to life.

 “Okay.
 I (Jim) suppose this project can be traced to my thinking a whole lot more about my own fear of death & dying the past few years, and how that affects the way I live.
 I can’t say I have my head wrapped around it all yet, but I can sure say this:

 “When you look your mortality in the face and start to come to terms with the inevitability of your own death, it sure is freeing.
 Everything about life becomes all the more precious and filled with meaning.
 It helps put life, family, friends and work into clearer focus.

 “And one of the things I realized I want to do – while I’m still able to “do” – is to help people understand this: Instead of denying the brevity of life, it is OK, necessary and healthy to acknowledge and talk about death, especially your own.
 Doing so helps you appreciate how precious and fleeting life is – and makes you more mindful of the time you do have on this earth.
 (That is my own personal definition of the term “death-positive”.)
 I wanted to share that with my own family and friends, but figuring out how to do so without freaking everyone out was the hard part.
 And so the idea for a discussion in a game format – MORTALLS – was born.

-“As we compiled the questions and rules for MORTALLS, we wanted to create an environment that would draw people out and encourage participation and sharing.
+“As we compiled the questions for MORTALLS, we wanted to create an environment that would draw people out and encourage participation and sharing.
 Painfully personal questions were out.
 A mix of practicality, imagination, and a touch of humor were blended in.
 Potentially sensitive questions were crafted so that players could relate to them without feeling threatened.
-The questions have no right or wrong answer and the replies can take you in all sorts of directions… which keeps the discussion invigorating and helps players learn a lot more about themselves along the way.”
+The questions have no right or wrong answer and the replies can take you in lots of unexpected directions… which keeps the discussion invigorating and helps players learn a lot more about themselves along the way.”